 3.7 Problems Faced by Farmers in Marketing

-Majority of farmers reported not getting satisfactory price for the produce as their problem.
-As the markets are located in urban areas, farmers try to sell their produce at farm gate to avoid transportation costs which results in commission agents quoting lower prices for the product (Parshuramkar et al., 2014, Kumar et al., 2017).
+The majority of farmers reported not getting satisfactory prices for the produce as their problem.
+As the markets are located in urban areas, farmers try to sell their produce at farm gates to avoid transportation costs which results in commission agents quoting lower prices for the product (Parshuramkar et al., 2014, Kumar et al., 2017).

 Table 6: Constraints faced by farmers in marketing of paddy